loxilb-io/loxilbdocs/docs/quick_start_with_cilium.md

 ## LoxiLB Quick Start Guide with Cilium

-This document will explain how to install a K3s cluster with cilium as a CNI and loxilb as an external load balancer.
+This guide will explain how to:

+* Deploy a single-node K3s cluster with cilium networking
+* Expose services with loxilb as an external load balancer

 ### Pre-requisite

+* Single node with Linux
-[Install](https://docs.docker.com/engine/install/ubuntu/) docker runtime to manage loxilb.
+* [Install](https://docs.docker.com/engine/install/ubuntu/) docker runtime to manage loxilb

 ### Topology